We don’t just need more apartments — we need larger ones.

 People are often surprised to learn that there are lots of other people like me — born and raised in New York City, who then chose to raise their own families in New York City and are committed to repeating this for future generations.
 But the reality is that the New York City of 2024 is one in which the vast majority of current or future residents will not have the opportunity to raise their families.

 Under the weight of the country’s overarching housing crisis, cities are becoming increasingly unaffordable for families like those who grew up on my block.
 A recent headline in Gothamist, referencing data released by the Fiscal Policy Institute, pronounced: “Young families are fleeing NYC.
 Rising housing costs and child care are to blame.”
 And the data bear this out.
 The average two-bedroom apartment in New York now rents for $5,145 per month.
 That means a family needs to earn at least $200,000 in order to “afford” that apartment without being rent-burdened (rent burden is defined as spending more than 30% of income on rent).
-But the average median income for a family of four is only $155,300, a whopping 25% less than what they need.
+But the area median income for a family of four is only $155,300, a whopping 25% less than what they need.

 Families in other cities face the same predicament, so it’s no surprise that they are moving to more affordable locations.
 According to a report by the Economic Innovation Group, the number of families with children under the age of 5 living in large urban counties decreased by 6.1% between April 2020 and July 2022, while the overall population of those areas declined by just 0.9%.
 And in major cities, the decline is even more pronounced: In New York, Los Angeles, Chicago and San Francisco, the population of young children was more than 10% smaller in July 2022 than in April 2020.
 The decline has manifested in a significant drop in school enrollment, with little hope for a rebound.
 In New York City, kindergarten enrollment is 18% lower than it was ten years ago.
 That is an alarming trend.